Code-Institute-Submissions/Eoinburke-milestone-project_JuneResu/README.md

 ## More Information
 * Video -  Creating this website I wanted to be able to add a section where I could show one of my videos I recorded and edited.

+## Contact
+* Contact boxes - I implanted a contact section for a easier way for clients to get in contact.

 ## Social media amd Footer
 * Font awesome icons - I added the font awesome icons to make it easy for the users to access my social media accounts as easy as a click of a button.